Budddy/exst/Experiments/README.md

   - Ground                          - directory for the ground programs
   - Graphs                          - directory containing the graphs
   - Times                           - directory for the clasp output
-  - Extended_Statistics             - directory for the exst output
+  - ExParamters                     - directory for the exst output
 - Files:
   - Ground_Oversize.log             - log for files which are too big after grounding
   - Ground_Timeout.log              - log for files which took too long for grounding
   - Ground_Error.log                - log for files where an error occurred during grounding
   - Times_Failed.log                - log for files where the clasp parameter generation failed
   - Extended_Stats_Failed.log       - log for files where the extended parameter calculation failed
-  - Stats.csv                       - final file containing the parameters
+  - Parameters.csv                  - final file containing the parameters
   - tmp.txt                         - temporary file used for width generation
 - Programs:
   - gringo                          - gringo to ground the programs